 History of Ancient Philosophy

-If a student is taking a different class in another department that might pertain to a Classics major/minor and they wish to have count in place of one of the approved courses listed above, they should bring that course to the attention of the Associate Chair for Undergraduate Studies in Classics.
+If you are taking a course in another department that you think might pertain to your classics major and wish to have that course count toward the major in place of one of the approved courses listed above, please bring that course to the attention of the Associate Chair for Undergraduate Studies in Classics.
 Substitutions may be possible.

 Recommended Four-Year Plan of Study